anish-kmr/facelock/Readme.md

 # Facelock

-Now use your face for login,sudo commands and other authentications on linux
+Now use your face for login,sudo commands and other authentications on linux.

 ### Requirements

-1. Python3
+1. Python3.6 or above
 2. Python Modules:
-   - Numpy
-   - OpenCV
+   - numpy
-   - **Dlib**
+   - opencv-python
-   - face_recognition
+   - opencv-contrib-python

-You can either install these dependencies seperately yourselves or by following these steps.

 ### Installing
 ### Step 1